jkstill/Data-Ref/README.md

 When working with deeply nested complex data structures, it can be quite difficult to determine just what the key is for any value.

-Data::Ref will traverse the data, printing the values and the keys used to access them.
+A Data::Ref module will traverse the data, printing the values and the keys used to access them.

+Currently the only module available is for JASON

+  Data::Ref::JSON

 # Manual Installation